Spain's popular prince must charm Catalonia as king

 As constitutional monarch, he is seen as the only player who could break a stand off between Catalan leader Artur Mas - who vows to hold a vote on independence in November - and Rajoy, who pledges to block the vote.

-Mas has tapped into a growing Catalan independence mood fuelled by a long recession and perceptions of unfair taxation.
+Mas has tapped into a growing Catalan independence mood fueled by a long recession and perceptions of unfair taxation.

 It cannot hurt that Felipe has studied Catalan - the language spoken by 7 million people in northeastern Spain - setting him apart from most of the Spanish-speaking Madrid-based ruling class.